South Africa's ANC threatens to further discipline suspended Magashule | Politics

-South Africa's governing African National Congress (ANC) will further discipline its suspended Secretary General Ace Magashule if he does not apologise for a letter he wrote last week resisting his suspension, ANC leader Cyril Ramaphosa said on Monday.
+South Africa's ruling African National Congress will further discipline top official Ace Magashule if he does not apologise for trying to retaliate against President Cyril Ramaphosa for his suspension, the president said on Monday.

-The ANC suspended Magashule, one of Ramaphosa's main party rivals, last week in line with tougher rules for members charged with corruption and other serious crimes.
-Magashule tried to stay in his position in charge of the day-to-day running of the party and retaliate by suspending Ramaphosa, but he failed.
+Magashule, one of Ramaphosa's main ANC rivals, is currently suspended as secretary-general of the party over corruption charges.
+In a letter last week, Magashule tried to retaliate by suspending Ramaphosa, claiming he had the authority to do so as secretary-general.
+His attempt failed.
+The public spat has exposed a bitter power struggle in the party of liberation hero Nelson Mandela, ahead of a leadership contest next year in which Ramaphosa is expected to seek re-election.

+Magashule is the most high-profile politician to be charged with corruption since former president Jacob Zuma, who is awaiting trial over an arms deal.
+Ramaphosa has staked his reputation on cleaning up the ANC's image and cracking down on corruption, but his opponents accuse him of using the crackdown to sideline them.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)